Sydne Rome

-Sydne Rome (born March 17, 1946. prounciation SID-nee ROHM) is an American-Italian film actress, who has, with one notable exception, worked exclusively in Europe.
+Sydne Rome (born March 17, 1946. pronunciation SID-nee ROHM) is an American-Italian film actress, who has, with one notable exception, worked exclusively in Europe.
 Her first name is often misspelled Sydney or Sidne.

 Biography

 Born in Akron, Rome grew up in a Jewish family in Upper Sandusky, Ohio.
 Her father was president of a plastics corporation in the Akron area.
 Her younger sister was August 1977 Playboy Playmate Julia Lyndon (Lisa Moira Sarah Rome, 1957-2019).
 After attending high school in Akron, Sydne went to Carnegie Tech in Pittsburgh to study acting.
 A subsequent apprenticeship with the Pasadena Playhouse in California broadened Rome's acting skills and she caught the eye of an agent, resulting in a transatlantic flight for what would ultimately prove an unsuccessful 1968 audition for the role of Candys titular protagonist.
 After an additional year of Playhouse work, Rome made her film debut in the 1969 British spy comedy Some Girls Do.
 She then began appearing mostly in Italian films, with roles in Spaghetti Westerns and other genres; often playing the young, seemingly innocent American abroad.
 Subsequently, Rome appeared in German films and television.
 Since the late 1990s she has acted in Italian TV films and series.

 At the beginning of the 1980s, Rome became an icon of the aerobics craze and produced workout videos as well as an album, Aerobic Fitness Dancing, produced by Frank Farian and recorded in German, Spanish and Italian.
 As a singer, she recorded the single "Angelo prepotente" (1980) in Italian, English ("For You") and German ("Wozu").
 She also recorded a cover version of Marty Balin's hit "Hearts".